 Where to stay in Harajuku

 Harajuku is a day-trip destination, not really a place where people stay.
-Cheapos tend to go for neighboring Shibuya—where you can snag this luxury Airbnb pad, or one of Tokyo’s other, less manic areas.
+Cheapos tend to go for neighboring Shibuya—where you can snag rooms at any of a few dozen budget hotels, or one of Tokyo’s other, less manic areas.
 Have a look at our cheap hotel guide for some ideas.

 You can also check out our list of 10 free things to do in Harajuku.